agriyakhetarpal/scientific-python-specs/spec-0014/index.md

   - scipy
   - numpy
   - scikit-image # soon
-# SymPy is not among the ore projects but has been in the discussion to be included – it needs approval from SymPy's side. see https://discuss.scientific-python.org/t/spec-0-include-sympy/975
+# SymPy is not among the core projects but has been in the discussion to be included – it needs approval from SymPy's side. see https://discuss.scientific-python.org/t/spec-0-include-sympy/975
   - pywavelets # not a core project but the first one to get it done so it serves as an inspiration
   - sympy # soon
   - pandas # soon